Customer Relationship Management defined

 Theme six whilst drawing from the researchers personal reflections is important in severing the relationship between supply and consumers in the institution because it comes with it carries monetary value and the customers are at the receiving end, this examines how the provision of academic performance incentive has influenced their academic input and output as well as customer selling tendencies.
 See 6.1 on scholarship award.

 The CRM effectiveness and service quality performance on customers, has thus provided a suggestive conclusion, effectiveness of CRM programmes.
 This example has contributed by affirming the validity and importance of adopting the customer relationship management behaviour theory in managing customers.
 The theory is suitable to draw upon whilst researching into CRM, more so, the theoretical contributions of this article are the six emerging themes.
-It provides a suitable construct for the evaluating and improving CRM effectiveness.
-Consequently, in terms of methodological contribution this article shows that the qualitative research design is suitable for understanding and evaluating the extent of CRM effectiveness.
+It provides a suitable construct for evaluating and improving CRM effectiveness.
+Consequently, in terms of the methodological contribution this article shows that the qualitative research design is suitable for understanding and evaluating the extent of CRM effectiveness.

 Please call a Datanova Digital Business Solution Architect on 1300 552 166 and book your complimentary Webinar or alternatively send an email to Datanova.
 You can book a webinar straight from our booking form here and we will get back to you shortly.